 For those who prefer something other than blue, other colors provide good sleep as well.
 People sleeping in a yellow room reported an average of 7 hours and 43 minutes of rest each night.
 While you might not want to use the brightest, cheeriest hue available, pale yellow will create a space that is inviting, cozy and warm to welcome you to sleep each night.

 Finally, those who sleep in green rooms report an average of 7 hours and 36 minutes of sleep.
 Green has a calming effect on the body, helping to promote relaxation so you can drift off faster.
+And, if you like to be on trend, Kelly green is popular this spring.

 Best Color for Waking Up Happy